 - Lodge: Reservations vie telephone only!
 Check the details and fees here: Havasupai Lodge.
-Reservation started on June 1 last year and will probably start in June again for 2020/2022.
-As of today, no rooms are left.
-However, there are the occasional cancellations.
-You can't put your name down on a “cancellation list”, but you can call from time to time and ask if there have been any cancellations.
+Reservation started on June 1 last time and will probably start in June again in the upcoming years.
+Typically, everything is booked quite fast.
+However, there are occasional cancellations.
+You can’t put your name down on a “cancellation list”, but you can call from time to time and ask if there have been any cancellations.

-- Online Registration Question: Is there any advantage to create and account as quick as possible?
+- Online Registration Question: Is there any advantage to creating an account as quickly as possible?
 No, as long as you create one before February 1.
-However, we suggest to create your account now.
-Their website/servers may experience some downtimes on right before February 1
+However, we suggest creating your account now.
+Their website/servers may experience some downtimes right before February 1

-- Campground Prices: The campsite fees for 2019 are: $100/person per night on a weekday night (Monday - Thursday) and $125/person on a weekend night (Friday - Saturday - Sunday night).
+- Campground Prices: The campsite fees in the last year were (will be updated): $100/person per night on a weekday night (Monday – Thursday) and $125/person on a weekend night (Friday – Saturday – Sunday night).
 All fees, taxes as well as permits are included!
 All campground reservations will be for 3 nights (4 days).

 Day Hike Without a Permit?